 - basic cleaning supplies

 Maintain that kit by replacing the food and water every two months with fresh supplies.
 If your pet has certain special medications, you'll need to have back up supplies of those in your kit.
-You'll also want basic cleaning supplies included to clean up after them.
 And, of course, you can include some of your pet's toys as a comfort for them.

 Get your pet crate ready.